create-softdev/softdev-program/modules/22-FED-Tooling/10-refactoring/README.md

 * They are very similar.
 * We will first learn CommonJS modules.

 But before that, let's modularize the code without using CommonJS.
+We just use multiple `<scriptsrc>`-s.

 * Separated into app javascripts (main and people-*) and util.js
 * util - helper functions that are not concerned specificall with people